skoppula/statium/README.md

 + Verbose output is turned on by default.
 To turn verbose output off, include the '-nv' or '--noverbose' flag.
 + Arguments wrapped in parenthesis () are required; arguments wrapped in square brackets [] are optional.
 + `python wrapper.py -h` or `python wrapper.py --help` brings up an in-console summary of program arguments. <br>
++ Make sure that all sequences you query are in the right frame as the residue positions specified in the *.res file!
+You can insert X in the beginning of a sequence to shift it to the correct frame.
 <br>
 <b>Thanks for using STATIUM!
 Feel free to contact skoppula@mit.edu with issues.</b>
 <br>